liwp/corax/README.md

   ...)
 ```

-The `error` argument is a keyword describing the error that
+The `:error` key is a keyword describing the error that
 occurred.
 The errors defined currently are:

 * `:exception` - an unexpected exception was thrown when reporting the
   event.
-The `:exception key in the `log-fn` argument contains the
+The `:exception` key in the `log-fn` argument contains the
   caught exception.
 * `:http-status` - the call to Sentry returned an unexpected HTTP
   status code.
 The `:response` key in the `log-fn` argument
   contains the unexpected HTTP response from clj-http.
 * `:invalid-dsn` - the provided DSN failed to parse.
 The `:dsn` key in
   the `log-fn` argument contains the invalid DSN.
 * `:invalid-payload` - the event failed to serialize to JSON.
 The
   `:exception` key will contain the exception thrown by the JSON
   serializer.
 * `:no-dsn` - a DSN was not provided

-`corax.error-reporter/error-messages` defines a mapping of `error`
+`corax.error-reporter/error-messages` defines a mapping of `:error`
 keywords to error messages, but the caller can also define their own
 translation.